Skip to Content

 Do you experience shaking when accelerating?
 If so, you aren’t alone.
 Your Ford F150 may also be experiencing a noise while accelerating.
 The problem might seem minor, but it will only get worse over time.
 If you hear this noise while accelerating, the best thing to do is to schedule an appointment to have your car serviced.
 Below is a checklist of the most common issues.

-READ ALSO: How to Deactivate Mykey on Ford F150?
+READ ALSO: How to Unlock a Ford F150 Without Key?

 Clicking noise is another common problem with Ford F150s.
 This problem happens when the wheels click when you accelerate.
 The click may occur during high-speed acceleration, but it is most often heard during turns.
 The culprit is usually a faulty exhaust manifold or spark plugs.
 Sometimes, dirt accumulation can also cause this noise.
 Some vehicles can also have a broken heater module, a relay, or a stepper motor.